From Lacanau-Océan to Morlaix

 4. As the wind direction along the French coast – as in Belgium – is predominantly south to southwest, we decided to start with the VD because the route follows the coast closer and is more exposed to the wind.
 This proved to be a good decision!

 5. Last year we already cycled a small part of the VD between Cap Ferret (near Arcachon) to “La Dune de l’Amour”.
-Besides idyllic names, the VD seemed very promising as well then for its cycling through wooded dunes on traffic free trails, along the coast and more or less flat.
-What else do you want from a cycling route?
+Besides idyllic names, the VD seemed very promising as well then for its cycling through wooded dunes on traffic free trails, along the coast and more or less flat: anything you want from a pleasant cycling route!

 6. We downloaded GPS-routes from http://www.lavelodyssee.com, always useful.
 And we used a Dutch guidebook.

 7. We cycle on Koga Worldtraveller, 40 mm tubes and only back panniers.
 No tent, just a “bug bivy” from Outdoor Research to have bug free siestas!
 With picnic and 2 bottles of water about 10-12 kg of packing.
-Very good bikes!! (totally convinced, now after 4500 km)
+Very good bikes, by the way!! (totally convinced, now after 4500 km)